Devil Guns

 - Pearl.
 Sacrifice it to become pure.

-- Glass.
+- Vitreous.
 Sacrifice it to know a thing.

 - Coal.
 Sacrifice it to give life.